edubart/nelua-lang/docs/pages/overview.md

 ## Primitive types

-Primitives types are all the basic types builtin in the compiler.
+Primitives types are the basic types built into the compiler.

 ### Boolean